larkintuckerllc/aws-architect-associate/2/2.4/elasticache/README.md

 - Stale data

+Apply a lazy caching strategy anywhere in your application where you have data that is going to be read often, but written infrequently.

 > Write-Through: The write-through strategy adds data or updates data in the cache whenever data is written to the database.

 &nbsp;